A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Metrics and Error Probability

 Based on the previous explanation, note that the chordal and DP approaches focus on improving the worst-case PEP.
 This strategy is standard for Gaussian channels affected only by AWGN, where the SEP is typically dominated by the largest PEP.
 However, under Rayleigh fading, particularly at medium or low SNR, considering codeword pairs beyond the worst case may significantly improve the accuracy of SEP approximations.
 In \cite{ubp} and \cite{ub}, the asymptotic UB is presented as a metric that accounts for all codeword pairs when evaluating a constellation.
 In \cite{ub}, the UB at high SNR is defined, up to a constant, as

 where, remarkably, the number of receive antennas, $N$, appears explicitly in the expression.
-In this case, minimizing the UB of the constellation is desirable, as it has been proven in \cite{ub} and \cite{aerr} to be a tight bound on the PEP as $\rho \to \infty$.
+Minimizing the UB of the constellation is desirable, as it has been proven in \cite{ub} and \cite{aerr} to have the same high-SNR exponent as the error probability.
+Nonetheless, as indicated in \cite{sparse}, when $\left(\mathbf{I}_M - \mathbf{X}_i^H \mathbf{X}_j \mathbf{X}_j^H \mathbf{X}_i\right)$ is not full rank, the determinant vanishes, which makes certain error-probability expressions based on the UB inadequate for those cases.

 In \cite{ub}, a gradient descent optimization is presented to minimize the UB for arbitrary values of $(T,M,N,L)$.
 To the best of our knowledge, the work in \cite{ub} provides the best Grassmannian constellation designs in terms of reported numerical SER results.
-Finally, Table \ref{table1} summarizes the considered metrics.
+Table \ref{table1} summarizes the considered metrics.

 \cellgape{\Gape[4pt]}